pragmaticivan/ivansantos.me/content/articles/2023-06-24-replacing-your-kubernetes-hpa-resoursces-with-keda-scaled-objects-with-zero-downtime.md

 ---
-title: Replacing your Kubernetes HPA resources with Keda ScaledObjects with zero downtime
+title: Replacing your Kubernetes HPA resources with KEDA ScaledObjects with zero downtime
 description: "A guide to steping up your kubernetes HPA game"
 image: /content/images/articles/rocket-sky-1.jpg
 date: "2023-06-24"